Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

     X-rotation, and the other to Z-rotation.
   * Visual Observations: None.
 * Reset Parameters: Three, corresponding to the following:
-    * Ball size: Specifies the scale of the ball in the 3 dimensions
+    * scale: Specifies the scale of the ball in the 3 dimensions (equal across the three dimensions)
       * Default: 1
       * Recommended Minimum: 0.2
       * Recommended Maximum: 5
-    * Gravity
+    * gravity: Magnitude of gravity
       * Default: 9.81
       * Recommended Minimum: 4
       * Recommended Maximum: 105
-    * Ball Mass
+    * mass: Specifies mass of the ball
       * Default: 1
       * Recommended Minimum: 0.1
       * Recommended Maximum: 20